December 2016 // Volume 54 // Number 6 // Feature // 6FEA6

 Historically, the most prominent issue Florida faced was that of too much water (Meindl, 2011).
 At the end of the 19th century, more than 60% of the state was either wetland or lake bottom (Dahl, 1990; Meindl, 2011).
 At the turn of the 20th century, the state's main concerns were drainage, flood control, and water navigation.
 As a result of the state's growing population and years of draining wetlands and rerouting water resources, water issues have shifted dramatically and now revolve around water preservation and restoration(Meindl, 2011).

 According to the U.S. Census (2014), Florida is the third most populated state in the nation.
 Close to 19 million people reside in Florida, and it is presumed that several million more will be added in the coming decades (Florida Office of Economic and Demographic Research, 2015; U.S. Census, 2014).
 Unlike in the rest of the world, where approximately 70% of freshwater use is devoted to agriculture, in Florida, public and domestic water demand exceeds agricultural demands, due to population growth (Marella, 2009).
-Approximately 88% of Florida's drinking water comes from groundwater resources, with Floridians extracting almost all available freshwater.
-For too long, water managers and local politicians have relied on groundwater to accommodate the population, but it seems as though those days are over (Meindl, 2011).
-Without action, water resources will grow increasingly scarce (Brennan & Dodd, 2009).
+Approximately 88% of Florida’s drinking water comes from groundwater resources, with Floridians extracting almost all available freshwater; for too long, water managers and local politicians have relied on groundwater to accommodate the population, but it seems as though those days are over (Meindl, 2011).
+A 2015 study showed that previous estimates of groundwater storage may have been miscalculated (Richey et al., 2015).
+This uncertainty indicates that there is not a clear idea of “how much groundwater exists in storage to maintain unsustainable groundwater depletion” (Richey et al., 2015, pp. 5210–5211).
+Until improved estimates are available, continued pressure on Florida’s groundwater resources could lead to irreversible damage (Richey et al., 2015).

-It is not just Floridians' use of water that threatens water quality and supply; other factors, such as saltwater intrusion, groundwater contamination, and drought, aggravate the problem.
+It is not just Floridians’ use of water that threatens water quality and supply; other factors, such as saltwater intrusion, groundwater contamination, and drought, aggravate the problem.
 Florida has experienced at least one severe and widespread drought every decade since 1900.
-Moreover, it is predicted that these droughts will occur more often in the future (van Dijl, Grogan, & Borisova, 2015).
+Moreover, van Dijl, Grogan, and Borisova (2015) have predicted, on the basis of previous meteorological studies, that such droughts will occur more often in the future.

 Florida's water issues have become contentious due to conflicting environmental and economic goals, uncertainty about pollution levels, and the varied geography throughout the state (Borisova, Racevskis, & Kipp, 2012).
 Today, Florida's water resources are regulated and managed by five water management districts under the state's Department of Environmental Protection.
 Collaborative management processes are undoubtedly influenced by socioeconomic and ecological conditions in a specific watershed, and as a result, policies proposed across the state can take different forms (Borisova et al., 2012).